-A practical assessment will follow after a consolidation period agreed with your tutor.
+Following registration for the award, learners book a two-day training course with a British Cycling accredited provider.
+A one-day practical assessment will follow after a consolidation period agreed with your tutor.
 This allows sufficient time for you to hone all those new skills and knowledge you have obtained during training.

 The course covers a wide variety of topics including:

 - planning and delivery of appropriate rides or your group